 Airport expansion: Which options will be cleared for take-off?

-As well as the general issue of capacity, many argue that Britain needs a larger hub airport to compete with European rivals like Amsterdam Schiphol and Paris Charles de Gaulle.
+Proponents of Heathrow expansion have long argued that Britain needs a larger hub airport to compete with European rivals like Amsterdam Schiphol and Paris Charles de Gaulle.

-Mayor of London Boris Johnson has put forward various plans for a new four-runway hub airport, but Heathrow's managers say each of their options is "quicker and cheaper" than plans for a rival hub airport.
+Mayor of London Boris Johnson has put forward various plans for a brand new four-runway hub in the Thames Estuary, but Heathrow's managers say their options are "quicker and cheaper".

 Heathrow's submission said a new runway could be in place by 2029, allowing 260,000 more flights.